April 16, 2013 1:42 PM

 Which brings us back to Boston …

 There is a difference between mass fatalities and mass casualties.
 In harsh terms, dead people are quiet.
 However, the wails of pain from the severely injured are impossible to forget.
-Dead people require little care but injured people require triage, transport, and treatment.
+Dead people require little care but injured people require triage (using tags like the one shown here), transport, and treatment.
 It more severely taxes emergency resources and spreads more horror to injure people than to kill them.
 The shrapnel storm unleashed on Patriots Day proves this point and we must learn this lesson well.